mvdoc/budapest-fmri-data/README.md

 ### fMRI preprocessing with fMRIprep

 The dataset was preprocessed using [fMRIprep](https://fmriprep.org) (version 20.1.1) in a singularity container.
-To obtain the container, simply run the following line (assuming you have singularity installed):
+To obtain the container, run the following line (assuming you have singularity installed):

 ```bash
 VERSION="20.1.1"; singularity build fmriprep-"$VERSION".simg docker://poldracklab/fmriprep:"$VERSION"
 ```

 In [`scripts/preprocessing-fmri`](scripts/preprocessing-fmri) we provide the scripts that were used to run fMRIprep on the Dartmouth HPC cluster ([Discovery](https://rc.dartmouth.edu/index.php/discovery-overview/)).
-Please use those as an example and refer to the documentation of fMRIprep for more details on preprocessing.
+Please consider those scripts as an example, and refer to the documentation of fMRIprep for more details on preprocessing.

 ### Quality assurance scripts

 ### Hyperalignment and decoding scripts

-## Notebooks